narenkmanoharan/Wlimate/README.md

 # Wlimate

-Wlimate is a simple Android Weather app that gets right to the point.
+Wlimate is a simple Android Weather app that gets right to the point

 Features:
 •	Displays current weather, daily weather and weekly forecast using RecyclerView